rwandaPinocle/Blog/content/art-is-a-science.md

 ---
 title: "Art Is a Telescope"
 date: 2024-06-08T11:35:31-07:00
-draft: true
+draft: false
 ---

 What is the value of art?
 What exactly do we get out of it, if anything at all?
 A common answer is that art is pleasurable both to create and to consume which alone makes it worth doing.
 Fair enough.
-After all, who doesn't enjoy sitting down with our friends and families and watching the latest movie or listening to a classic rock album.
+After all, who doesn't enjoy sitting down with our friends and families to watch a good movie or listen to a well made rock album.
 The arts are an enriching and harmless activity that need little justification beyond the fact that we enjoy partaking of it.
 But let's consider a slightly different question.
 What does art contribute to human knowledge?